grega/flight-finder/README.md

 A Flask-based REST API service that finds the closest aircraft to given coordinates using FlightRadar24 data.

-The service was designed to be consumed by lower-power WiFi-enabled devices (eg. Raspberry Pi Pico 2 W) hooked up to a display of sorts.
+The service was designed to be consumed by lower-power WiFi-enabled devices (eg. Raspberry Pi Pico 2 W) hooked up to a display of sorts in order to show nearby flight data.
 See the [interstate75 directory](examples/interstate75) for an example project using a Pimoroni "Interstate 75 W" (RP2350) controller with an LED matrix display.

 ## Quick Start